Thalidomide (By mouth)

 Warnings While Using This Medicine:

-- Men who are sexually active must protect their female partner from getting pregnant.
-Use a latex or synthetic condom every time you have sex with a woman who could get pregnant, even if you have had a vasectomy.
-You must use a condom during therapy, even if the dose is stopped for a short time, and for at least 4 weeks after your last dose.
+- If you are a man who is sexually active, you must use a latex or synthetic condom every time you have sex with a woman who could get pregnant, even if you had a vasectomy.
+You must use condoms during treatment, even if the dose is stopped for a short time, and for at least 4 weeks after your last dose.

 - Do not donate blood or sperm while you take this medicine and for at least 4 weeks after your last dose.

-- Make sure your doctor knows if you are breastfeeding, have a history of seizures, or have blood clotting problems, a slow heartbeat, nerve problems, or HIV infection.
+- Tell your doctor if you are breastfeeding, or if you have a history of seizures, heart attack, or stroke, bradycardia (slow heartbeat), or HIV infection.

 - This medicine may cause you to feel dizzy, drowsy, or lightheaded.
-Do not drive, use machines, or do anything else that could be dangerous until you know how this medicine affects you.
+Do not drive or do anything that could be dangerous until you know how this medicine affects you.
 Stand or sit up slowly if you feel lightheaded.